stungeye/Spaced-Out-App/instructions.md

 4. Briefly show a visual indicator (e.g., a green checkmark or red X overlay).
 5. Automatically advance to the next card in the queue after a short delay (e.g., 1-1.5 seconds).

-### Step 8: Finishing Touches (Not Started)
+### Step 8: Finishing Touches (Completed)

-1. Implement the `StatsDisplay` to show the running count of correct answers and the best streak for the current session.
+- [x] Implement the `StatsDisplay` to show the running count of correct answers and the best streak for the current session.
-2. Build the `SettingsPage` with the `BackupRestoreControls`.
+- [x] Build the `SettingsPage` with the `BackupRestoreControls`.
 Use an invisible `<input type="file">` for the restore functionality and a dynamically created `<a>` tag for the download/backup.
+- [x] When cards are answered incorrectly the user should be shown the question along with the correct answer.
-3. Ensure the entire application is responsive and looks good on both desktop and mobile devices.
+- [x] Ensure the entire application is responsive and looks good on both desktop and mobile devices.

 ## 7\.
 Best Practices to Follow